Hunter Mountain (ski area): History

 The original owner Orville Slutzky died on April 18, 2013, at the age of 96.
 Hunter Mountain operated for a few more family-owned years.

 In late November 2015, it was announced that Peak Resorts would acquire Hunter Mountain, ending the 50+ year run of the original owners.
 The 36 million dollar transaction was completed by the end of the year.

 On April 5, 2018, the Hunter North Expansion was announced.
 It includes 9 new runs, consisting of 5 trails and 4 glades, a new high-speed six-person chairlift located below the Belt Parkway, and Way Out trails covers approximately 1,000 vertical feet.
 The expansion increased Hunter Mountain's skiable acreage by 33 percent, and also adds an entirely new entrance and parking lot with space for up to 250 more vehicles.
 Construction on the expansion, which officially began on April 16, 2018, was completed as of Christmas Eve, December 24, 2018, and was opened to the public with a ribbon-cutting ceremony and grand opening at 8:30 am the very same morning.
 As of its debut, Hunter Mountain's increase in acreage and terrain was reported as the largest ski resort expansion on the east coast of the United States in over 15 years.
 The addition of a second high-speed six-passenger chairlift, the Northern Express, makes Hunter Mountain the only ski resort in New York State to feature two 6-passenger chairlifts.
 In the first two months of operation, three skiers died on new trails in the expansion area.

 During July 2019 Peak Resorts was acquired by Vail Resorts, the transaction closed on September 24, 2019.
 The 2019–20 season enabled Hunter to accept Epic Passes, with the 2020–21 season having RFID cards being checked by handheld scanners.

-In 2024, Vail Resorts made major improvements to Hunter Mountain for the upcoming 2024-25 winter season, with the main focus being the replacement of the resort's B Lift, known as "Broadway", with a new detachable six-person lift, named the "Broadway Express".
+In 2024, Vail Resorts made major improvements to Hunter Mountain for the upcoming 2024-25 winter season, with the main focus being the replacement of the resort's B Lift, known as "Broadway", with a high speed six pack.
+The original B Lift was reinstalled on Hunter East as the Otis lift, replacing the aging E Lift.
 They also made investments into the resort's snowmaking capabilities, adding a total 141 automated snow guns to the mountain.